-For integration with CyberArk, FlexNet Beacon expects to find the CyberArk Credential Provider installed on the inventory beacon.
+Credential Provider must be installed before FlexNet Beacon can display the data needed to configure CyberArk to recognize the inventory beacon as an authorized requester of credentials.
 (The check is that the 32-bit CPasswordSDK.dll is present in %windir%\System32 on a 32-bit device, or %windir%\SysWOW64 on a 64-bit device.)
-This must be in place before FlexNet Beacon can display the data needed to configure CyberArk to recognize the inventory beacon as an authorized requester of credentials.